 Now you know what my argument will be next time my Kim complains about my “end-of-the-Earth” drives to visit a restaurant we haven’t previously visited.
 Her counter-argument usually involves “all the great restaurants within a couple miles” of our Rio Rancho home.
 She obviously doesn’t enjoy drives of great distance as much as our debonair dachshund The Dude and his dad do.
 On a lazy August Sunday morning I surprised her by taking her to an eatery almost exactly two miles from our home.
 It’s not a new restaurant though it’s a place we hadn’t previously even heard of despite the proximity to our home.

 Had owner Armando Martinez not created a post on Nextdoor, chances are we would never have heard of the Turquoise Desert Tap Room.
 Armando not only introduced himself, he created immediate capital for his new venture.
 He indicated the menu would be completely revamped and all meals would be prepared in a scratch kitchen.
-Whetting neighborhood appetites even further, he spoke about Dulce Capital, his bakery and coffee shop in Santa Fe and his plans to add a location next to Turquoise Desert.
-His coffee comes from a local roasters, one which boasts of all organic and fair trade coffee.
+Whetting neighborhood appetites even further, he spoke about Dulce Capital, his bakery and coffee shop in Santa Fe and his plans to add a location next door to Turquoise Desert (that bakery Dulce River opened its doors in May, 2023).
+Dulce River’s coffee comes from a local roasters, one which boasts of all organic and fair trade coffee.
 He won my heart by promising to be a “local coffee shop and bakery,” emphasis on “local.”
 With all the coffee chains opening in the area, his words are music to my ears.

 Armando and his family have lived in the neighborhood for years so they’re definitely invested in the area.
 Turquoise Desert is located at 4405 Jaeger Drive, N.E.
 Essentially it’s about a mile south of the confusing interchange between Highways 550 and 528.
 Look for the Defined Fitness and Dollar Tree on the west side of Highway 550.
 Turquoise Desert had been open for only a few days when we visited, but it operated as if in business for years.
 Like the ambassador he is for his tap room and restaurant, Armando visited tables to check in on guests and neighbors.
 The guest demographic included families, couples and groups of friends.